OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 IDCW vs Growth: Which Mutual Fund Option Should You Choose?

-How IDCW Taxation Changed in 2020
+How IDCW Taxation Changed in April 2020: The Critical Inflection

-The Compounding Disadvantage of IDCW
+The Compounding Disadvantage: Mathematics of IDCW

 When IDCW Might Still Make Sense

-SWP from Growth Plan: The Superior Alternative
+SWP from Growth Plan: The Superior Alternative for Regular Income

 Frequently Asked Questions